 Continue reading to get more tips about what to do if you buy a lemon car:

 If you have questions about what to do if you have a lemon, we can help.
 Neale & Fhima has a 99% success rate in lemon law cases.
 We will go toe-to-toe with vehicle manufacturers and dealerships to get you the justice you deserve.
+We have an outstanding legal team, and testimonials from our satisfied clients are proof of our success.
 To get more information about enforcing your rights under California’s Lemon Law, contact Neale & Fhima today for a free consultation.
-To get started with your claim, call our California Lemon Law Lawyers at (888) 568-5405 or submit our online consultation form today.
+To get started with your claim, call our California Lemon Law Lawyers at 888-407-2955 or submit our online consultation form today.